American Regional Cuisine: The Best Dishes from Around the Country

 Silver bowl filled with corn, mussels, crawfish, shrimp, clams, and corn

-Cheryl Herbert“I love the combination of Southern and African influences that the low country offers as well as the abundance of seafood and rice that abound in the cuisine.”
+“I love the combination of Southern and African influences that the Lowcountry offers as well as the abundance of seafood and rice that abound in the cuisine.”*

 Cajun & Creole Cuisine

 French cuisine was a big influence in the cuisine of Louisiana, which led to modern day Cajun and Creole food.
 While Creoles descended from French and Spanish settlers in colonial Louisiana, Cajun cuisine comes from the French colonists who settled in Canada’s Acadia region before making their way to Louisiana.
-These two cuisines are quite distinct, but both include plenty of spices, onions, and bell peppers.
+These two cuisines are quite distinct, but both include plenty of spices and frequent use of the “holy trinity” of onions, bell peppers, and celery.

 Chef Albert Schmid says, “I am very fond of Cajun and Creole cuisines from Louisiana.”
 Some of his favorites include beignets for breakfast—fried dough sprinkled with powdered sugar.
 Another favorite are Oysters Bienville, baked oysters in a shrimp sauce.
 For dessert, he loves bread pudding with whiskey sauce.